Catherine Perez-Shakdam: Work in Iran

 Shakdam traveled frequently to Iran and became a regular author in many Iranian right wing news agencies such as Mashregh News, Tasnim News, Mehr News and even Iranian supreme leader's website "Khamenei.ir".
 In November 2021 Shakdam wrote in her blog in The Times of Israel that she is divorced and no longer a Muslim.
 She implied that her radical Muslim persona was in order to infiltrate Iran and other Muslim countries.

 Shakdam traveled to Iran in 2017 and met with then candidate Ebrahim Raisi.
 She accompanied Raisi on his travels to Rasht and sat exclusively with him for an interview.
 Shakdam wrote in her blog that Iranian authorities trusted her because of her French nationality and marriage to a Muslim man.
 She wrote that she was invited by one of the important people of the revolution who studied in the United States.

 In February 2022 a Telegram channel supporting the former Iranian President Mahmoud Ahmadinejad wrote an article based on the blog post in The Times of Israel that the highest level of Iranian government had been infiltrated by Israeli spies.
 Many Iranian right-wing news agencies immediately took down all the articles written by Shakdam and denied collaboration.

 Shakdam wrote in her blog that she detested Islam's disdain for women.
 She further added that prior to her visit to Iran she neither argued nor revealed her true intentions.

 Radical articles and pieces written by Shakdam were criticized heavily by many Jewish organizations such as Anti-Defamation League (ADL) and MEMRI without ever mentioning her Jewish ancestry.

+Early in July 2025, following the Iran-Israel war and the deportation of Afghans from Iran, in a television interview former MP Mustafa Kavakebian criticized people who were downplaying the threat of espionage, saying they were distracting the public by shifting the focus to Afghan migrants.
+“Talking only about Afghan migrants takes attention away from the real security breaches”.
+According to him, the real threat was the likes of Shakdam's acts of espionage.
+On July 20 it was reported that legal proceedings were initiated against him for his claims.